What do companies need to know before deploying the IoT Ecosystem?

 - Increase of safety of working conditions

 The Industrial Internet of Things gives the opportunity for companies to enhance the manufacturing processes with Smart solutions, making them faster and more accurate, hence increasing production efficiency.
-For instance, by improving quality control procedures with IoT solutions based on machine vision and AI algorithms, the company’s products would be produced faster and with better quality.
+For instance, by improving quality control procedures with Enterprise IoT solutions based on machine vision and AI algorithms, the company’s products would be produced faster and with better quality.

 With the help of EIoT, the company can rule out unforeseen situations, such as equipment downtime during the manufacturing process, ensuring high-quality resource management.
 If a company has lots of warehouses and needs to operate with a large number of resources, the Internet of Things gives a real opportunity to track not only their quantity but also their location, state, and environmental conditions to prevent damage.
 In case of the latter situation, it would be easy to find out its cause and prevent it in the future.
 By attaching sensors to the cargo, the possibility of its theft is minimized.
-The practice of implementing the Internet of Things solutions in vehicle fleet management is also widespread.
+The practice of implementing the Enterprise IoT solutions in vehicle fleet management is also widespread.
 The latter makes it possible to remotely track fuel levels, build optimal routes and analyze driving style.

 If your company provides the end-users with products and services, it would be much easier to collect info about the clients’ preferences and behavior.
 By installing sensors into the smart products, the company will get an opportunity not only to set them up remotely but also to monitor their lifecycle.
 It would be easier to build new business models based on customers’ preferences.
 As a result, companies can make more informed target advertising decisions, price adjustments, change marketing strategies, and improve management activities.
 Also, the use of intelligent solutions can make the company more competitive and attractive as a potential business partner.

 The improvements in efficiency, resource management, and new business models can result in more cost-effective operations.
 By reducing time on manufacturing operations and avoiding equipment downtime, the company can save substantial amounts of money.
 This allows them to cut the prices down without reducing the quality of the product and, therefore, become more competitive.
-Additionally, the implementation of IoT solutions leads to reduced reliance on human workers.
+Additionally, the implementation of Enterprise IoT solutions leads to reduced reliance on human workers.
 By entrusting quality control and measurement processes to the EIoT, we make them more accurate and less costly.
 Basically, by having more information about business processes, and stakeholders, you can also identify negative patterns to reduce operational costs.

-Increasing the safety of working conditions, which is also facilitated by the introduction of IoT solutions, makes the Enterprise more attractive for investors, and also increases brand trust.
+Increasing the safety of working conditions, which is also facilitated by the introduction of Enterprise IoT solutions, makes the Enterprise more attractive for investors, and also increases brand trust.
 IoT devices, which use sensors and cameras, can instantly identify danger and signal responsible people about it.
 IIoT also excludes the possibility of human error.
 In general, reducing the presence of people in the factory reduces the possibility of an accident.